vyos/vyos-documentation/docs/contributing/build-vyos.rst

 package from our GitHub organisation - this is the place to be.

-Any "modified" package may refer to an altered version of e.g. vyos-1x package that you would like to test before filing a PullRequest on GitHub.
+Any "modified" package may refer to an altered version of e.g. vyos-1x package that you would like to test before filing a pull request on GitHub.

 Building an ISO with any customized package is in no way different then building a regular (customized or not) ISO image.
 Simply place your modified